nocomplexity/FreeAndOpenMachineLearning/business-examples.rst

 * Engineers are using TensorFlow to analyse auditory data in the rainforest to detect logging trucks and other illegal activities.

-* Scientists in Africa are using TensorFlow to detect diseases in Cassava plants to improving yield for farmers.
+* Scientists in Africa are using TensorFlow to detect diseases in Cassava plants to improve yield for farmers.

 * Finding free parking space. http://www.peazy.in has developed an app using machine learning to assist with finding a free parking space in crowded cities.

-* All kind of card games.
+* All kinds of card games.
 With the use of the FOSS RLCard toolkit (see open ML Software section) the use of Reinforcement Learning (RL) in card games is possible.

 * AI Driven Logos.
 An AI solution which selects the best possible logos for your brand based on a large number of designs it has seen over time.
 Check https://www.designwithai.com/